TRIDENT TAX LIMITED

 Please note, this website is not intended for children and we do not knowingly collect data relating to children.

-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the Data Protection Officer using the details set out below.
+We have appointed a Data Privacy Manager who is responsible for overseeing questions in relation to the privacy notice.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our Data Privacy Manager using the details set out below.

 If you wish to contact us, our full details are: